joelongstreet/openrndr-gradle-template/README.md

 A bare-bones template for writing [OPENRNDR](http://openrndr.org) programs.
 Contains Gradle project files and a minimal program example.

-It demonstrates the _OO_ and _FP_ coding _styles_ - choose one of the two source files depending on your approach.

 ## Intellij IDE

 * Click the `run` widget next to `main()` in the left margin/gutter of the source file.